BlockSecCA/claude-artefact-storage/README.md

 When building web applications, you often face a choice:

-1. **Cloud-based apps**: Great UX with automatic persistence, but tied to a specific platform
+1. **Platform-specific apps**: Great UX with automatic persistence, but tied to a specific platform
 2. **Standalone apps**: Portable and self-contained, but require manual save/load workflows

-This demo shows you can have **both** - a single application that adapts to its environment.
+This demo shows you can have **both** - a single HTML file that adapts to its environment.
+When published as an artifact on Claude.ai, it gains access to cloud storage.
+When downloaded and opened locally, it gracefully falls back to file-based storage.

 ## How It Works